jon-jacky/Piety/scripts/README.md

 =======

 Python modules that test and demonstrate the *piety* facilities.
-Most run applications as tasks with the non-blocking *piety* event loop.
+Most run applications as tasks with a non-blocking *piety* event loop.
 Despite the directory name *scripts*, these are all proper Python modules (with *.py* suffixes and without *#!* lines) that can be imported, or started with *python -m ...*.
 See docstrings (comment